-Students of the MA Linguistics (research) or the MA Asian Studies (research) with (some) knowledge of an Asian language are welcome to attend this course.
-Students from other programmes are kindly referred to the course description of the regular MA course.
+Students admitted to the MA Asian Studies (research), the MA (Linguistics (research), or another relevant Research MA with (some) knowledge of an Asian language are welcome to attend this course.
+Students from other programmes with (some) knowledge of an Asian language are kindly referred to the course description of the regular MA course.

-In this course, we investigate a number of topics (e.g., the noun phrase, tense and aspect, classifiers, sentence final particles, to name just a few possible topics – we will concentrate on syntactic topics) by looking at the Asian languages the students of the class are interested in.
-(One of the languages that will always play a role is Chinese, because that is a language the instructors have worked on a lot.)
-We intend to take a comparative perspective: for instanbce, if our topic is the noun phrase, we will look at the noun phrase in say, Chinese, Japanese and Hindi and try to find out what they have in common and where they differ.
+In this course, we investigate a number of topics in the field of phonetics and phonology (e.g., allophony, prosody, speech perception) and syntax (e.g., the noun phrase, tense and aspect, classifiers, sentence final particles) by looking at the Asian languages (Chinese, Japanese, Korean, and languages of South and South-East Asia).
+We intend to take a comparative perspective: for instance, if our topic is the noun phrase, we will look at the noun phrase in say, Chinese, Japanese and Hindi and try to find out what they have in common and where they differ.
 Where do we position adjectives? (in front of the noun? behind it? with or without a marker?)
 How do we form relative clauses?
 How do we express definiteness?
 This is just one example.
 If we study sentence final particles, the concrete questions will be different, but the approach (looking for similarities and differences between the languages we study) will stay the same.

 By the end of the course, students will have gained understanding of a certain linguistic topic (or different topics) which is relevant for Asian linguistics.
 At the same time, the course aims at developing further the research skills of the students (finding information, finding data, linguistic reasoning, etc.), as well as their skills in reporting on their findings, both in writing and orally, for general as well as scholarly audiences.

 The timetables are available through My Timetable.

 The deadline(s) in MyTimetable is/are set for administrative purposes only.
 The actual date(s) will be communicated by the lecturer(s) in Brightspace.